linnazhang/Workout-Routine-Timer/README.md

 - As a user, I want to be able to view the list of exercises in my workout routine
 - As a user, I want to be able to remove an exercise from my workout routine
 - As a user, I want to be able to set a time length for each exercise
-- As a user, I want to be able to preview my next exercise
+- As a user, I want to be able to preview my workout routine
-- As a user, I want to be able to see how much time is left in the current exercise
-- As a user, I want to be able to know what exercise I am currently supposed to do
-- As a user, I want to be able to reorganize my workout routine
+- As a user, I want to be able to organize my workout routine
-- As a user, I want to be notified (visual/audio cue) when the exercise changes
 - As a user, I want to be able to save my workout routine to file
 - As a user, I want to be able to load my workout routine from file